visit to HPU

 Charles T. Ingram Professor of Economics

 Office: Cottrell Hall 225

-Dr. Crofton has presented her works at conferences of the Association of Canadian Studies, the Association of Private Enterprise, the International Academy of Business and Economics, and the Western Economics Association.
+Dr. Crofton has presented her work at conferences of the Association of Canadian Studies, the Association of Private Enterprise education, the International Academy of Business and Economics, and the Western Economics Association.
 Additionally, Dr. Crofton makes regular presentations on the local and state level about current economic conditions.

 Dr. Crofton joined HPU in 2001.
-Her recent teaching assignments include courses in labor economics and free enterprise/capitalism, although she has taught a wide spectrum of other courses in subjects such as global warming, principles of microeconomics / macroeconomics, managerial economics, and history of economic thought.
-She often teaches hybrid honors courses in the Honors Program and serves on the HPU Honors Committee.
+Her teaching assignments included courses in labor economics and free enterprise/capitalism, although she has taught a wide spectrum of other courses in subjects such as climate change, principles of microeconomics / macroeconomics, managerial economics, and history of economic thought.
+She taught honors courses in the Honors Program and served on the HPU Honors Committee.
 Dr. Crofton has mentored honors students with their undergraduate research projects.
 She was named the Outstanding Faculty Member in the HPU Evening Degree Program.

 Dr. Crofton's past and present service to HPU has included:

 • Chair of the Environmental Studies Interdisciplinary Committee

 • Member of the Faculty Council

 • Advisor of the Phi Beta Lambda business student club

 She and Dr. Daniel Hall were co-recipients of grants from the Koch Foundation and the HPU Think Big Grant for their work developing iPad apps that teach economic principles in the classroom.